Jan Koum: Early life

-Koum was born in Kyiv, then in the Ukrainian SSR, on February 24, 1976.
+Yan Borysovych Koum was born in Kyiv, then in the Ukrainian SSR, on February 24, 1976, into a Jewish family.
 He grew up in Fastiv.
 In 1992, at the age of 16, he moved with his mother and grandmother to Mountain View, California.
 A social support program helped the family get a small two-bedroom apartment there.
 His father had intended to join the family later, but he never left Ukraine and died in 1997.
 Koum and his mother remained in touch with his father until his death.
 At first, his mother worked as a babysitter while he worked as a cleaner at a grocery store.
 His mother died in 2000 after a long battle with cancer.